ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 ![log-structured-file-compactation](/assets/images/log-structured-file-compactation.png)

-The log-structured system solution is to break the log into several immutable segments of certain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file.
+The log-structured system solution is to break the log into several immutable segments of a certain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file.

 ![log-structured-file-merging-and-compactation](/assets/images/log-structured-file-merging-and-compactation.png)

 Since compactation makes segments much smaller, we can also merge several segments together at the same time as performing the compactation.
-This process can be done in background thread while we can still serve read and write requests using the old segment files.
+This process can be done in a background thread while we can still serve read and write requests using the old segment files.

 ## Why using an append-only log?

 The immutable append-only design turns out to be good for several reasons!

-1. Sequential write operations are much more faster than random writes;
+1. Sequential write operations are much faster than random writes;
 2. Concurrency and crash recovery are much simpler;
 3. Merging old segments avoids fragmentation over time.